-The cantilevered roof overhangs optimize sun exposure throughout the year, and the future rooftop solar panels are designed to offset 130k kWh annually to achieve Net-Zero Energy.
+The swooping roof overhangs optimize sun exposure throughout the year, and the rooftop solar panels are designed to offset 130k kWh annually to achieve Net-Zero Energy.

 This building is the first full mass timber structure in the nation to use southern yellow pine cross-laminated timber (CLT) panels.
-The choice to use U.S.-sourced, renewable timber not only embodies carbon over the life cycle of the building, but requires less energy to transport, reducing the project's overall environmental impact.
+The choice to use regionally-sourced, renewable timber not only embodies carbon over the life cycle of the building, but requires less energy to transport, reducing the project's overall environmental impact.

-First United Bank has "fully embraced" mass timber and has continued to use the material in its bank buildings.
-An additional 12,500-square-foot location completed in Shawnee, Oklahoma is the first full mass timber project in that state and another recently completed 37,000-square-foot project in Sherman, Texas will serve as the bank's regional headquarters.
+First United has "fully embraced" mass timber and will continue to use the material in future bank buildings.
+An additional 12,500-square-foot location recently completed construction in Shawnee, Oklahoma and is the first full mass timber project in that state and another 37,000-square-foot project in Sherman, Texas that is currently under construction will serve as the bank's regional headquarters.